One small step for grade 9s, and one giant leap for grade 10s!

 Students should also ask their teachers for further advice, guidance, and tips, as to how they can meet the new criteria.

-If further assistance is needed, our APTs are trained to teach students how to deconstruct and simplify the criteria into small, manageable steps.
+If further assistance is needed, our APTs are trained to teach secondary school students how to deconstruct and simplify the criteria into small, manageable steps.
 This will allow students to practice meeting each criterion successfully!

 5. Talk To Your Teacher!